 ARB(AF)/07/02: 177

-While these arguments sound plausible, they fail to take into account the importance of institutional variation across international institutions.
+The difficulty is that these arguments fail to take into account the importance of variations among international institutions.
 As emphasized both by the literature on international law25 and institutional theory26, effective reputational sanctioning is heavily dependent upon institutional design, particularly as it relates to issues of transparency and information.
-A number of related characteristics of the prevailing international investment regime attenuate the impact of alleged investment treaty violations for state reputation.
+On this basis we challenge the findings of prior research, emphasizing instead characteristics of the prevailing international investment regime that significantly limit the impact of alleged investment treaty violations on state reputation.

 First, unlike the WTO, where governments press complaints before an independent inter- national forum, the current ISDS process externalizes monitoring costs to individual private firms and sanctioning to ad hoc arbitral panels enjoying considerable independence from state actors.
 Arbitral deliberations are also constrained to the facts of an individual case and do not establish clear legal precedents for other investment disputes.
 For this reason investor-state dispute arbitration has not only produced inconsistent results,27 but even op- posing ones in parallel cases involving identical sets of facts and parties but different treaties and arbitral tribunals.28 The outcome of dispute arbitration is therefore rather uncertain and the meaning and significance of arbitral awards, whether positive, negative, or inconclusive with respect to a government charged with treaty violations, limited to the specifics of a par- ticular dispute.
-Given the narrow, decentralized, and unpredictable nature of the monitoring and sanctioning processes, the assumption that alleged investment treaty violations generate significant reputational costs is questionable, particularly since reputations are presumably not only rather sticky but also constructed around multiple observations.
+Given the narrow, decentralized, and unpredictable nature of the monitoring and sanctioning processes, the assumption that alleged investment treaty violations generate significant reputational costs is questionable, particularly since reputations are presumably not only rather sticky but also constructed around multiple observations and varied types of state-business interactions.
 A state’s alleged failure to comply with a particular investment treaty in its dealing with a single private firm is therefore unlikely to entail significant reputational costs.

-Compounding this limitation is a second characteristic of investment dispute settlement
+Second, prior research has demonstrated that both firms and states have been slow to grasp the implications of investment treaty protections, (Poulsen and Aisbett 2013; SM: CAN YOU ADD OTHER SOURCES?), undercutting claims that investment treaty disputes tarnish a state’s reputation.
+When the first investor claim was filed in 1987, participants had virtually no information to guide their strategies or assess their risks.
+The main legal precursor to investor-state arbitration was commercial arbitration, which tends to follow the rules of the legal system prevailing at the seat of arbitration rather than the provisions of bilateral and multilateral international treaties.
+As experience with investment dispute settlement mounted in the late 1990s and early 2000s,, leaders of less industrialized countries more aware of the legal obligations they had incurred by signing investment agreements and the potential costs of violating them,.
+Concomitantly, investor awareness of the advantages of investment treaties and ISDS also grew, leading to a major upsurge in arbitral claims

-procedures: namely, information about an investment dispute may remain too limited to
+Compounding the lack of awareness of investment dispute settlement is a third characteristic of ISDS institutions: namely, information about particular disputes often remains too limited to

 25Staton and Moore (2011); Cavallaro and Brewer (2008); Guzman (2008b); Guzman (2008a)